 Stage 4: Final changes

 Once you're happy with a generated image, make any final changes before downloading.
-Steps 2 to 7 are optional.

 Select the image.

-Select Download to save the image to your device.
+Select Download to export the image file